tsalik/kostas-tsalikis.com/content/posts/a_confusing_build_failure.md

 ## Summing up

-So far we've seen that there is a build failure that was only caught on the CI server - caused by the abuse of mocks on unit tests and the difference in the way CI and local builds are created - which managed to pass to the main trunk and obstruct other pull requests even though no bugs were introduced.
+So far we've seen that there is a build failure that was only caught on the CI server caused by the abuse of mocks on unit tests and the difference in the way CI and local builds are created.
+Moreover, the failure managed to pass to the main trunk and obstruct other pull requests even though no bugs were introduced.
 Is there a single root cause in this situation?
-Multiple layers of safety had too be overriden in order for the failure to reach the mainline.
+Multiple layers of safety had to be overridden in order for the failure to reach the mainline.

 This is not so much an issue of technical deficiency - all developers on the team are quite competent.
-In order to understand the problems and their various causes let's state the facts and try to analyze the situation.
+In order to understand the problems and their various causes, let's state the facts and try to analyze the situation.

 ***Mocks are used excessively and on the wrong context***.
 They are a special case of test doubles that are used for verification testing [ [^3] ].